 A Pro-Life Christmas: Women’s Wisdom

-This Third Sunday in Advent has a Gospel reading that once again focuses not on Mary but on John the Baptist.
-It includes John being sought out as a wisdom figure.
-The last of the people seeking wisdom are men paid to be violent, soldiers.
-They ask John, “And what is it we should do?” … Continue reading “A Pro-Life Christmas: Women’s Wisdom”
+The Third Sunday in Advent has a Gospel reading that once again focuses not on Mary but on John the Baptist.
+John is sought out for his wisdom.
+Included as the seekers are men paid to be violent, soldiers.
+They ask John, “And what is it we should do?”
+He tells them, “Do not practice … Continue reading “A Pro-Life Christmas: Women’s Wisdom”

 A Pro-Life Christmas: Women